top of page

 Motivation: This critic tries to undermine your self-confidence and self-esteem so you won’t take risks.
 It directly attacks your self-worth so that you will stay small and not take chances where you could be hurt or rejected for trying to be your best self.

-Protector Role: This protector is afraid of you being too big, too smart, too bright, or too visible to protect you from social judgment.
+Protector Role: This protector is afraid of you being too big, too smart, too bright, or too visible to protect you from social jealousy.

 5. The Destroyer